briankoser/sfc-listeners-guide/episodes/0032-lost-part-1.md

   - Take That, Science!
   - Take That, Science! sound clip
 prophecy:
-  - {"host": "Ben", "prophecy": "The Mass Effect movie will get stuck in development hell and not be seen in theatres.", "veracity": true, "comments": ""}
+  - {"host": "Ben", "prediction": "The Mass Effect movie will get stuck in development hell and not be seen in theatres.", "veracity": true, "comments": ""}
 future_episodes:
   - End of the Year Listener Jubilee
   - Time Travel